 USB diffuser

 If you're looking for an air freshener that you can carry while on the go, this handy USB diffuser might be perfect for you.
-This product can be plugged into any USB outlets with 12V car adapter.
+This product can be plugged into any USB outlet with a 12-volt car adapter.
 It has a small bottle that you can fill with essential oils of your choice.
 What’s also great about this diffuser is that you can set a timer, so it will diffuse every 10, 30, or 60 seconds.
-Nice.

 Latest Features